Why hand work is the only path forward

-Close your eyes and listen to the sound of a fresh sheet of heavy-gauge watercolor paper sliding across a birch ...
+Close your eyes and listen to the sound of a steel blade slicing through a thick slab of vegetable-tanned leather. ...

 Using plants to keep my studio air fresh